TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/PageTitleApi.rst

     :caption: EXT:my_sitepackage/Configuration/TypoScript/setup.typoscript

-The registered page title providers are called after each other in the order configured.
+The registered page title providers are called after each other in the configured order.
 The first provider that returns a non-empty value is used, the providers later in the order are ignored.

 Therefore our custom provider should be loaded before `record`, the